codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-increment-and-decrement.md

 }
 ```

+Try it out using the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Increment.java java -cp code/ Increment )

 Assignments like `i = i + 1` don't often appear in loops, because Java provides a more concise way to add and subtract by one.
 Specifically, `++` is the **increment** operator; it has the same effect as `i = i + 1`.